-A: Bariatric surgery is a technique to achieve long-term weight loss for morbid obesity.
+A: Bariatric surgery is a surgical operation used to achieve long-term weight loss for patients suffering from morbid obesity.
 Bariatric surgery is not a cosmetic procedure such as liposuction, but rather is a surgical procedure used to decrease the size of the stomach and/or gastric reservoir to safely modulate eating behavior.
 There are several different types of bariatric weight-loss surgical procedures, but they are known collectively as "bariatric surgery."

 Q: What is morbid obesity?

 A: Morbid obesity, or clinically severe obesity, is defined as a condition in which the level of obesity greatly interferes with normal activities or bodily functions.
-Medically speaking, this correlates to having a Body Mass Index (BMI) of 40 or greater or being an average of 100 pounds or more overweight.
-Unfortunately, non-surgical methods such as anorectic medications, diet modification and exercise aren't always successful for long-term weight reduction.
+Medically speaking, this correlates to having a Body Mass Index (BMI) of 40 kg/m 2 or with being 100 pounds or more overweight.
+Unfortunately, once patients reach the level of morbid obesity, non-surgical methods such as medications, diet modification and exercise have poor long-term success rates.

-A: Through consultation with your physician, qualified bariatric surgeons on the medical staff at Texas Health Presbyterian Hospital Dallas will determine if you are a candidate for weight-loss surgery.
-However, in order to be considered, patients generally must:
+A: Through consultation with your physician, surgeons on the medical staff at Presbyterian Hospital of Plano will determine if you are a candidate for weight loss surgery.
+To be considered, patients generally must:

-- Have a body mass index (BMI) of 40 greater, be an average of 100 pounds overweight, or have a BMI of more than 35 with one or more additional health problem such as diabetes, sleep apnea, hypertension, dyslipidemia, infertility and Pickwickian syndrome
+- Have a Body Mass Index (BMI) of more than 40 kg/m2 or an average of 100 pounds overweight, or have a BMI of more than 35kg/m2 with one or more additional health problems associated with obesity

 - Have had only short-term success at serious and multiple attempts to lose weight